NickTassinari/little-shop-finale/README.md

 ## Background and Description

 "Little Esty Shop" is a group project that required us to build a fictitious e-commerce platform where merchants and admins can manage inventory and fulfill customer invoices.
+This site makes use of a PostgreSQL database seeded by CSV data in order to efficiently store and retrieve data for a hypothetical online commerce platform.
+The work was split between the four contributors listed below in 9 days.

 ## Collaborators
 ___